PrinceNiyonshuti/rwanda/README.md

 - Cells(province, district, sector)

   if province, district and sector are given it returns an array of Cells found from the given sector.
-  It returns `undefined` if either province, district or sector is not found.
+  It returns `[]` if either province, district or sector is not found.

 ### Villages()